yunkiyau/QM_energylevelsofcentralpotentials/README.md

 # Quantum Energy Levels in Central Potentials

-This repository contains a single MATLAB script that models the quantum energy levels of central potential wells using the finite difference method.
+This repository contains a single MATLAB script that models the first few quantum energy levels of central potential wells using the finite difference method.
+I did this as part of an assignment for my senior Advanced Quantum Physics course.
+The assignment also required creation of Finite square well models with and without spin–orbit coupling (SOC) which I have not included so that future students do not have access to the solution if a similar assignent is given again.
+The code computes the energy levels of:

-Currently, the code implements and compares:

 - **Harmonic Oscillator**
 - **Infinite Square Well**

-Finite square well (FSW) and spin–orbit coupling (SOC) versions have been removed to keep the project focused and minimal.
+These examples should give students a good idea on how other models can be computed.
+Please reach out to me at yunki.yau@gmail.com if you need more assistance and I would be happy to help.

 ## How it works
 - Constructs the kinetic energy operator using finite differences.